The Following Fact Sheets can be found below:

 Rosacea is a common skin condition affecting the faces of both men and women.

-* A rash affecting the centre of the face and possibly spreading, over time, to involve the chin and forehead.
+* A rash affecting the centre of the face and possibly spreading to involve the chin, cheeks and forehead.

-* Crops of spots and red papules also break out.
+* Crops of spots and red papules.
+(Absence of blackheads)

-* The tendency to flush eventually leads to persistent redness.
+* The tendency to flush can eventually leads to persistent redness.

 WHAT CAUSES ROSACEA?